-Suspicion initially rested on Phillip Grant Wilson; a convicted armed robber with neo-Nazi sympathies, and some expertise with explosives.
+Suspicion initially rested on Phillip Grant Wilson, a convicted armed robber with neo-Nazi sympathies, and some expertise with explosives.

-Wilson was on trial when the bomb detonated, and police suspected that some accomplices of his may have set off the explosion as part of an attempt to break him out.
+Wilson was on trial when the bomb detonated, and police suspected that some of his criminal associates may have set off the explosion as part of an attempt to break him out.
 But Wilson protested his innocence, and no tangible evidence connecting him to the crime could be found.

 Detectives tracked Reed to a house in Kallista, which they raided on April 25.
-The raid ended in a bloody shootout; although there were no fatalities, both Reed and detective Mark Wylie were shot.
+The raid ended in a shootout; although there were no fatalities, both Reed and Detective Mark Wylie were shot.

 He progressed to bank robbery, and was subsequently sent to Pentridge Prison, where he forged a fierce reputation in Victoria’s toughest jail.
-He refused his work details, instigated a riot, escaped twice (recaptured both times).
+He refused his work details, instigated a riot, and escaped twice (being recaptured both times).